What is university Clearing?

 - you've previously applied but didn’t meet the conditions of your offers

 - you’ve declined your firm place using the ‘decline my place’ button in UCAS Hub

 Some of our courses, such as part-time routes and postgraduate courses, do not require you to apply through UCAS and adhere to the guidelines set by UCAS.
 However, we continue to recruit to these and you can either apply directly through our website or contact us through our Clearing channels.

-If you apply to us after 5 July 2022 (the last standard UCAS application deadline date) for an undergraduate course (not including part-time), you will be applying through Clearing.
+If you apply to us after 5 July 2023 (the last standard UCAS application deadline date) for an undergraduate course (not including part-time), you will apply through Clearing.

 Our list of available courses in Clearing will be published on our website and via the UCAS Clearing+ tool from 5 July.
 The University of Wolverhampton Clearing hotline will open on 5 July, where you’ll be able to find out the full details about available courses.